Shrimp consumption in Las Vegas is more than 60,000 pounds a day — higher than the rest of the country combined!

 About 150 couples get married in Las Vegas each day.

-Nevada is called the Sagebrush State, Silver State, Battle-Born State.
+Nevada is called the Sagebrush State, Silver State, and Battle-Born State.

 Nevada is the only state to possess a complete skeleton — approximately 55 feet long — of an ichthyosaur, an extinct marine reptile.

-In Clark County, An ordinance makes bringing a concealable firearm into the county illegal unless it is registered with the Las Vegas Metropolitan Police Department.
-In order to register a handgun, however, it must be brought in to the police station.
+In Clark County, An ordinance makes bringing a concealable firearm into the county illegal unless registered with the Las Vegas Metropolitan Police Department.
+To register a handgun, however, it must be brought to the police station.

-Nevada’s State artifact is the Tule Duck which was created nearly 2,000 years ago.
+Nevada’s State artifact is the Tule Duck, created nearly 2,000 years ago.
 Discovered by archeologists in 1924 during an excavation at Lovelock Cave, the 11 decoys are each formed of a bundle of bullrush (tule) stems, bound together and shaped to resemble a canvasback duck.

 A 1910 law made it illegal to gamble in Las Vegas.

-In 1931, the state created two industries, divorce, and gambling.
-For many years, Reno and Las Vegas were the “divorce capitals of the nation.”
+In 1931, the state created two industries, divorce and gambling.
+Reno and Las Vegas were the “divorce capitals of the nation for many years.”
 More liberal divorce laws in many states have ended this distinction, but Nevada is still the gambling capital of the U.S.

 It is still “legal” to hang someone for shooting your dog on your property.